 A/N: And thus ends The Accession.

 I know many of you have told me how much my writing means to you, and I thank you for that.
-You are welcome to come find me on Tumblr where I will continue to work on my other storylines and give updates on InuYasha.
+You are welcome to come find me on Tumblr where I will continue to write for other fandoms.

 Thank you in advance for understanding and for all the love and support you've shown me.